How to create D2L rubrics

 - Select Published

-NOTE: If the assessment item is linked to gradebook, please ensure that the Out of value for the assessment item, rubric, and gradebook item match.
+NOTE: For consistency’s sake, if the learning activity is linked to the gradebook, please ensure the Out of/ Max Points value for the assessment item, rubric and grade item all match.

 Click here to learn how to attach a rubric to existing activities.